f14-bertolotti/FLDeep/README.md

 # FLDeep
-This is my very simplistic take onto the task of facial landmark detection.
+This is my very simplistic take on the task of facial landmark detection.
-I developed everything for two phd exams.
-I have put a bit of attention into reproducibility but I cannot guaranteed that everything will work flawlessly.
+I developed everything for two Ph.D. exams.
+I have put a bit of attention into reproducibility but I cannot guarantee that everything will work flawlessly.

 # Prerequisites
 Well, you just need ```Docker``` with the ``` nvidia-container-toolkit``` and ```make```.
 Additionally, there is a single configuration file ```src/configuration.json```.
-Every option is commented.
-You should just need to edit this file to fit you needs.
+Every option is commented on.
+You should just need to edit this file to fit your needs.
 However, some things that you should know:
 - The ```restore``` property should be always set to ```true``` during testing.
-- The ```device``` property controls which device to use cpu/gpu.
-However docker will always try to use the gpu.
+- The ```device``` property controls which device to use CPU/GPU.
+However, docker will always try to use the GPU.
 If you don't have a GPU I don't know if it will work.
 - The ```url``` property points to the dataset location.
-I do not mantain the dataset.
+I do not maintain the dataset.
 Thus it can get unavailable.
 Anyway, you should be able to use any dataset as long as its structure matched the one of [300W].
 - The ```train_path```, ```test_path``` and ```validation_path``` can be changed but they should point in a subdirectory of the main project directory.
-Otherwise, docker won't be able to find the dataset as it binds to main directory.
+Otherwise, docker won't be able to find the dataset as it binds to the main directory.
-- The ```device``` property controls the usage of the gpu.
-It should chosen accordingly with the targets from the makefile.
+- The ```device``` property controls the usage of the GPU.
+It should be chosen accordingly with the targets from the makefile.
 - One last thing.
-I have not test all the parameters exestensevly.
+I have not tested all the parameters extensively.
 Therefore, the probability of breaking something by changing a value is quite high.

 # The architecture